DavidPeicho/davidpeicho.github.io/content/blog/volume-cloud-raymarching-2/index.md

 }
 ```

-I used the [Wang Hash](http://web.archive.org/web/20060507103516/http://www.cris.com/~Ttwang/tech/inthash.htm) generator to create a random number in the range `[0; 1]`.
+I used the [Wang Hash](http://web.archive.org/web/20060507103516/http://www.cris.com/~Ttwang/tech/inthash.htm) generator
+to create a random number in the range `[0; 1]`.
+There are other RNG, feel free
+to try them.

 The last three lines of code do exactly what we talked about: they are used
 to slightly offset the ray origin.
 This should significantly reduce the visible